So far we have studied unconstrained minimization of

 (2) Active-set methods.
 Guess which constraints are active, solve the resulting

-and primal feasibility; if not, update the active set and repeat.
-Faster when the correct active
+primal feasibility.
+If not, we update the active set and repeat.
+Faster when the correct active set

 Modern interior-point methods use a smoothed version of slack-variable tracking with barrier

-functions, and are the workhorse for large-scale convex programs — the subject of the next page
+functions, and are the workhorse for large-scale convex programs.
+Such programs are the natural

-on duality, which reformulates the primal problem in
+setting for duality, which reformulates the primal problem